HashedZero/HashedZero/README.md

 - 👋 Hi, I’m @HashedZero I use Github to find information about software I use and like
 - 👀 I love cooking and eating delicious food.
 Would rather climb and run around in the mountains
 - 🌱 Learning Python, handling a larger development project & making the best of ChatGPT
-- 💞️ Working on a database analysis & AI intergration
+- 💞️ Working on database analysis with AI intergration
 - 📫 Message me via Github or reach out to my mom

 <!---